Sifu Och’s Three Sections of Teaching

 Sifu Och Wing Chun has and will always be a blessing to me.
 It’s not simply a school to learn how to defend yourself, for me it’s so much more.
 To elaborate in greater detail and analysis it’s a family that helps me when I’m struggling.
 It’s a support group to help me further grow as a martial artist however the training only took me so far and let’s be honest it wasn’t very far at all.
 I still had nervousness in fighting situations or even in confrontational situations.

 Sifu Och Wing Chun has and will always be a blessing to me, its not simply a school to learn how to defend yourself, for me it’s so much more.
-To elaborate in greater detail and analysis it’s a family that helps me when I’m struggling.
-It’s a support group to help me further my physical and mental goals.
-And it’s also the one place in the world where I feel myself separate from my troubles.
+A group of people that I consider family.
+Who not only have helped further my physical and mental goals.
+But my Wing Chun Test goals and training as well.
+It’s also the one place in the world where I feel myself separate from my troubles.

 As a result when situations outside in my daily life seem to be escalating I don’t worry, I am able to keep a level head.
 This allows for proper understanding of my surroundings and better problem solving analysis.
 Sifu Och wing chun also gives realistic defense training.
 Whereas in other schools I have found what felt like rigid motions that are supposed to at some point just become natural.
 Sifu Och Wing Chun has offered close quartered and naturally fast movements that take your body no time to understand and implement.
 It may take years to perfect or tweak to get it in the state you most desire.
 But in the beginning, you already see significant differences.